Requirements for Collective Electronic Waste Acceptance Programs

 Collective Electronic Waste Acceptance Programs are required to:

 - Submit a one-time registration form, fee form, and registration fee.
-No later than January 1, 2011, a collective must register with the Department and submit a one-time registration fee of $10,000 with the forms provided below.
-An entity that becomes a collective after January 1, 2011 must register with the Department prior to its participating manufacturers selling or offering for sale CEE in the state.
+A collective must register with the Department and submit a one-time registration fee of $10,000 with the forms provided below prior to its participating manufacturers selling or offering for sale CEE in the state.
 A registration is effective upon acceptance by the Department and must be updated within thirty days of any material change to the information originally provided.

 - COL-REG: Registration Form for Collective Electronic Waste Acceptance Programs PDF (265 KB)